cpTheAideveloper/miniTutorials/ReactChatBot.md

 3. Watch as the chatbot displays:
    - Your question (in blue)
    - The AI's answer (in light green)
-   - How the AI thought about your question (in purple)

 ![Example conversation with the chatbot](https://i.imgur.com/placeholder3.jpg)